RobbieZhao/Notes/spanish.md

 - lo: article before a abstract adj., a adj. thing
 - mismo/misma: same
-  - lo mismo: the same thing
+  - lo mismo/la misma cosa: the same thing

 - cada día: every day
 - a la misma hora: at the same time